Moving From the UK to Estonia

 Transportation in Estonia

-With often light traffic and trustworthy public transport, Estonians enjoy a well-built road network.
+With frequent light traffic and trustworthy public transport, Estonians enjoy a well-built road network.
 As a slight disadvantage, venturing outside bigger cities may take longer.
 Double carriageways are not that common in Estonia, so keep that in mind if you travel outside of Tallinn.

 According to expats, the public transport network is prompt and very reliable.
 Buses, trolleybuses, and trams work from early morning to midnight.